-Holiday time can be very challenging.
+Holiday time can be very fun, exciting and challenging.
 There are lots of different demands from family, friends and work that can pull us in different directions.

 Here are some tips to help you lower your stress during the holidays:

 - Keep your regular routine as much as possible.
-This will help you feel more grounded.
+We are creatures of habit and this will help you feel more grounded.

 - Put the “fun” in dysfunctional.
 Embrace the crazy holiday energy and busyness.
 Holidays are a time to connect with others.
 Make sure you are staying busy with the people and things you enjoy.